Machine-Learned Many-Body Potentials for Charged Colloids reveal Gas-Liquid Spinodal Instabilities only in the strong-coupling regime of Primitive Models: Salt-free colloidal dispersions

 With our machine learning approach, we can extend the computational study toward experimentally relevant charge valencies and investigate the mechanisms behind like-charge attraction.
 Once we have trained an ML potential for a given parameter set with a high charge valency, we can perform large-scale simulations, enabling the investigation of phase coexistence at charge numbers that were previously computationally inaccessible.
 Here we compare two candidate explanations for the observed phase coexistence: one involving non-pairwise many-body interactions as encoded by ``volume terms'' and the other attributing the effect to correlated fluctuations in the low-temperature, strong-coupling regime.

 We generate effective ML potentials for colloid charges in the range $Z \in [50, 1000]$ for various effective temperatures $\sigma/\lambda_B$, using the same protocols as for the $Z=100$ case described in Section \ref{sec:assym100}.
 All simulations are performed at a fixed ion-to-colloid size ratio $\sigma_i/\sigma = 0.05$ and in the salt-free limit, $\exp{[\beta\mu/2]} \rightarrow 0$.
 We then employ these ML potentials in simulations where a face-centered cubic colloidal crystal is initially placed adjacent to a vacuum, and we examine whether the crystal melts upon equilibration, following the same procedure as in the simulations with the ML potentials shown in Fig. \ref{fig:FCC_coex_overview}.
+The effective ML potential for charge valency $Z = 50$ was already presented in Ref. \citenum{terRele2025}, although without a discussion on the phase separation that occurs.
 The packing fraction $\eta$ of this crystal is again chosen such that neighbouring particles reside at the minimum of their mutual two-body ML potential $U_2^{ML}$.
 Furthermore, we employ the ML potentials in simulations of homogeneous colloidal fluids, to gauge if these ML potentials result in spontaneous clustering.
 In the $Z -\sigma/\lambda_B$ plane shown on a double logarithmic scale in Fig. \ref{fig:coex_overview_tot}, the blue dots obtained from simulations with the ML potentials for $Z\in[100,1000]$ in panel (a) indicate the highest effective temperatures $\sigma/\lambda_B$ at which gas-crystal coexistence was observed.
 In the zoomed-in view of panel (b), blue symbols mark state points where gas-crystal coexistence occurs, whereas red symbols indicate state points where the crystal melts entirely, and no phase coexistence persists.
 In addition, the black ringed blue dots indicate where phase separation occurs spontaneously in ML potential simulations initialized as a homogeneous colloidal fluid.